 TGm editor: Please update the following paragraph this subclause as shown below:

-[1808]ADDBA Request and ADDBA Response frames are used to set up or, if a STA is PBAC, to modify Block Ack operation for a specific TC, TS, or GCR group address.
+[1808]ADDBA Request and ADDBA Response frames are used to set up or to modify Block ack operation for a specific TC, TS, or GCR group address.
 A Block Ack Action field, in the octet immediately after the Category field, differentiates the Block Ack Action frame formats.
 The Block Ack Action frames are used to negotiate several parameters of a block ack agreement and the type of BlockAck frames that are used: BlockAck, NDP BlockAck and Block Acknowledgment TWT frames (see 10.25.2 (Setup and modification of the block ack parameters)).
 The Block Ack Action field values associated with each frame format within the Block Ack category are defined in Table 9-442 (Block Ack Action field values).

 ADDBA Request frame format